arora-r/chatapp-with-voice-and-openai/models/stt/README.md

 This recipe shows how you can run a single-container Speech-to-Text (STT) service on your local machine using Docker.

-_Please Note: these images take a while to load.
-It can take upto 10 minutes on the first run to pull everything._
+_Please Note: these images take a while to load._

 ## Prerequisites